yuvalSaadati/RL---minigrid-/README.md

 ## Reward Shaping

 ### Left Action:
-- Penalty of -20 if the door is opening; otherwise, -5.
+- Penalty of -20 if the door is opening; otherwise, -7.
 The left action is rarely chosen by the agent.

 ### Right Action:
 - 10 points if the agent faces an open door directly.
-- 0 points if the door is open but the agent isn't in front of it.
 - -1 point otherwise.

 ### Forward Action:
 - Severe penalty of -100 points if a wall blocks the agent's path.
-- 5 points if the agent faces an open door.
+- 10 points if the agent faces an open door.
-- 2 points otherwise.
+- 7 points otherwise.
 The forward action yields the highest reward in challenging scenarios due to its frequent necessity.
+- 5 point otherwise.

 ### Toggle Action:
 - 100 points if the agent carries the key and the door is open.